1 Day Eating Okonomiyaki in Osaka

 Striped Sneakers

-bring the sporty spice all the way down to your footwear with striped sneakers reminiscent of og onitsuka tigers
+bring the sporty spice all the way down to your footwear with striped sneakers reminiscent of OG Onitsuka Tigers

 Is Osaka Worth the Hype?

-Umm…unfortunately I’m here to say not really?
-Before any Japan stans come for me, I absolutely ADORED Tokyo and Kyoto and for that reason I’m considering Japan my second favorite country I’ve ever visited, but since those experiences were so out of this world Osaka felt like a little bit of a let down.
-Anticipating enjoying some of the best food of our trip in “Japan’s kitchen,” the local octopus specialities were just alright and the street food wasn’t anything superior to what we had tried in the previous two cities.
-I do think the pure state of sheer tiredness that was descending upon on us played a major factor in how I perceived Osaka, especially on the food front because we had eaten so much seafood at that point—fish for breakfast, lunch, and dinner practically!—that it no longer sounded very appetizing, even as a diehard sushi fan.
 Even without these confounding variables though, nothing in Osaka really stood out to me, and it honestly felt like a smaller, less cool version of Tokyo—which is why my current advice to anyone visiting Japan for the first time would be to spend more time in Tokyo and skip Osaka altogether.
 The one notable exception here is Nara, which was a truly magical experience that made me feel like Snow White communicating with wild animals, but you could just as easily stay in Kyoto and take a half-day trip to the deer park from there!
-Even the prominent Dotobori canal area ended up being a bit lackluster, exuding the same flashy commercial extravagance as somewhere like Times Square which in turn often means you end up with lower quality food and service than you had hoped for.
-I don’t write this review to sound ungrateful or try to slander the city, but I’ve heard of so many first-time travelers like myself plan to do the Tokyo-Kyoto-Osaka circuit and after partaking in it myself, I really think you’re better off spending more time in the first two cities—at least for your first go around!
+Even the prominent Dotonbori canal area ended up being a bit lackluster, exuding the same flashy commercial extravagance as somewhere like Times Square, which in turn often means you end up with lower quality food and service than you had hoped for.

 Next